 "Nothing bad."
 She slipped across the futon into the arms.

-The next morning we awoke to birds singing in the alley and we made love again on a dusty futon.
-We took a bath in the kitchen tub.
-She washed me and I dried her with the sun streaming through the alley willows into the apartment.
+The next morning we awoke to birds singing in the alley and made love on a dusty futon.
+The two of us shared a bath in the kitchen tub.
+She washed me and I shampooed her hair with the sun streaming through the willows in the alley.

 Later I went to buy groceries and the domino players across the street greeted me with a wave.